 Keh gaye saadhu siddh.”

-Injected in the background score quite perpetually, these above lines addressed as “Law of Nature” in the movie form the core of Abhishek Chaubey’s latest sociodrama ‘Sonchiriya’.
-What makes the required difference here to the exploration of a theme so basic is the presence of Abhishek as the director, whose execution makes it seem all real.
+Injected in the background score quite perpetually, these above lines addressed as the “Law of Nature” in the movie form the core of Abhishek Chaubey’s latest sociodrama ‘Sonchiriya’.
+What renders the required difference here to the exploration of a theme so basic is the Abhishek’s execution, which makes it all seem real.

-Delivering another high on conviction a performance, Sushant Singh Rajput here is ‘Lakhna’ aka ‘Lacchu’, a (relatively) soft – hearted dacoit among those brutal ones.
+Delivering another high on conviction a performance, Sushant Singh Rajput here is Lakhna aka “Lacchu”, a (relatively) soft – hearted dacoit among those brutal ones.
 Sushant isn’t here to be the Hero.
-He was indeed unnoticeable in the introduction sequence, looking like just one of those dacoits in focus, having a conversation with his gang members.
-Watch out for his heartening moments with the central kid : What exemplary switching of expressions from a straight face to all smiles, only to end up being straight faced again!
+He is indeed unnoticeable in the introduction sequence, looking like just one of those dacoits in focus, having a conversation with his gang members.
+Watch out for his heartening moments with the central kid : such exemplary switching of expressions from a straight face to all smiles, only to end up being straight faced again!

-Indumati was carrying with herself a little girl who needed help.
-What followed from here did make way for the exploration of the true meaning of the title of the movie.
+Indumati is carrying with herself a little girl who needed help.
+What follows it does make way for the exploration of the true meaning of the title of the movie.
 Yes, the title deserves a huge applause too just for having an amusing air of ambiguity surrounding it.
 Rather than the obvious answer of the question – “Who is Sonchiriya?”, which later gets revealed in the narrative; the movie portrayed the gang too in the similar light right from the beginning : on the verge of extinction.
-Even Indumati (Bhumi) too almost does escape death (her extinction) perpetually here, adding to the credit and credibility of this masterful title.
+Even Indumati too almost does escape death (her extinction) perpetually here, adding to the credit and credibility of this masterful title.

-Amidst the “noise” of blazing guns and slogan chants, the movie ironically finds it charm in the silences that appeal straight to our minds.
+Amidst the “noise” of blazing guns and slogan chants, the movie ironically finds its charm in the silences that appeal straight to our minds.
 Being unabashedly depressing and haunting, these silences tend to absorb you completely and cease to leave, (even) long after the end credits rolled out.
 The background score and the music too largely contributes to the haunting aftereffects it leaves on your soul.
 Haunting is again the word for the titular track ‘Sonchiriya’ in the voice of Rekha Bharadwaj, where her voice creates that dark impact.
 The dialogues by Sudip Sharma much escalate the needed authenticity of the setting.
-Only notable disappointment for me was the screenplay (again by Sudip Sharma) that failed to grip throughout, especially during the flashback in the second half : that felt like never ending.
-Several sequences felt forced, eventually making the proceedings look repetitive and superficial.
+Only notable disappointment for me is the screenplay (by Sudip Sharma) that fails to grip throughout, especially during the flashback in the second half : that feels like never ending.
+Several sequences look forced, eventually making the proceedings look repetitive and superficial.